Nicolas Notovitch

 Notovitch is known for his 1894 book claiming that during the unknown years of Jesus, he left Galilee for India and studied with Buddhists and Hindus before returning to Judea.
 Notovitch's claim was based on a document he said he had seen at the Hemis Monastery while he stayed there.
 The consensus view amongst modern scholars is that Notovitch's account of the travels of Jesus to India was a hoax.

 Notovitch also wrote some political books on the role of Russia in war.

 Life of Saint Issa

-Notovitch's 1894 book La vie inconnue de Jesus Christ (Life of Saint Issa) claims that during his unknown years, Jesus left Galilee for India and studied with Buddhists and Hindus there before returning to Judea.

-Outline of the book

-After breaking his leg in India and while recovering from it at the Hemis monastery in Ladakh, Notovitch learned of the Tibetan manuscript Life of Saint Issa, Best of the Sons of Men—Isa being the Arabic name of Jesus in Islam.
-Notovitch's account, with the text of the Life, was published in French in 1894 as La vie inconnue de Jésus-Christ.
+According to Notovitch's writing, after breaking his leg in India and while recovering from it at the Hemis Monastery in Ladakh, he learned of the Tibetan manuscript Life of Saint Issa, Best of the Sons of Men (Isa being the Arabic name of Jesus in Islam).
+Notovitch's account and the supposed translation of the alleged manuscript were published in French in 1894 as La vie inconnue de Jésus-Christ (The Unknown Life of Jesus Christ).
 It was translated into English, German, Spanish, and Italian.
+The account claims that during his unknown years, Jesus left Galilee for India and studied with Buddhists and Hindus there before returning to Judea.